joenchua/is428-g2t5/README.md

 To view the static dashboard on S3: http://va-g2t5.s3-website-us-east-1.amazonaws.com/.
 It may take up to 2 minutes to load all visualisations on the dashboard.
 We apologise for the waiting time.

+To view the dashboard in development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+All d3.js Codes are in vis.js for each chart's folder.
+Dashboard is rendered from App.js, which combines all the charts into one comprehensive dashboard view.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).